CYarros10/vertex-ai-genops-on-airflow/README.md

-# A Guide to Vertex AI Generative AI on Airflow
+# A Guide to Vertex AI Generative AI Ops on Airflow

-This guide moves through the different steps of an GenAI Ops pipeline on Airflow, and provides sample DAGs for entire pipelines and other use-cases.
+This guide moves through the different steps of an GenOps pipeline on Airflow, and provides sample DAGs for entire pipelines and other use-cases.

 ## Getting Started

-What is GenAI Ops?
+What is GenOps?

-GenAI Ops, or generative model operations, refers to the practices and processes involved in managing and operating generative models.
-Generative Models are artificial intelligence (AI) models trained on vast datasets of text and code, enabling them to perform various language-related tasks, such as text generation, translation, and question answering.
+GenOps, or generative AI operations, refers to the practices and processes involved in managing and operating generative models.
+Generative Models are artificial intelligence models trained on vast datasets of text and code, enabling them to perform various language-related tasks, such as text generation, translation, and question answering.

-GenAI Ops involves a comprehensive set of activities, including:
+GenOps involves a comprehensive set of activities, including:

 - Model deployment and maintenance: deploying and managing generative models on cloud platforms or on-premises infrastructure
 - Data management: curating and preparing training data, as well as monitoring and maintaining data quality